Wall Tiling Cost

 The cost of installation has been outlined in this article.
 However, there are some additional costs you may need to be aware of.

-If you already have tiles in your bathroom/kitchen, you may need somebody to remove them and dispose of them.
+If you already have tiles in your bathroom/kitchen, you may need somebody to remove and dispose of them.
 This is added labour, and depending on how easy the tiles are to be removed, it could end up costing you an extra £150-£200 a day.

 Tiling a shower